mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

         #image("../../diagrams/schematics/mux_1bit.svg")
     ],
   ),
-  caption: [ Table of single-bit combinatorial circuit designs ] ) <tab:combinatorial>
+  caption: [ Table of single-bit combinational circuit designs ] ) <tab:combinational>

-=== Multi-bit combinatorial circuits
+=== Multi-bit combinational circuits
-Once the single-bit combinatorial circuits were confirmed to be working, the next set of tests involved multi-bit combinatorial circuits, as shown in @tab:combinatorialmulti.
+Once the single-bit combinational circuits were confirmed to be working, the next set of tests involved multi-bit combinational circuits, as shown in @tab:combinationalmulti.
 This is useful to ensure that the voter builder, as described in @sec:voterinsertion, correctly inserts a voter for each bit in the bus; and also that the wiring code can handle multi-bit edge signals.